arikok/java-design-patterns/src/main/java/com/arikok/designpatterns/stuctruraldesignpatterns/facade/readme.md

     - May wish to (optionally) expose internals through the facade
     - May allow users to 'escalate' to use more complex APIs if they need to

+- Build a Facade to provide a simplfied API over a set of classes
+- May wish to (optionally) expose internals through the facade
+- May allow users to escalate to user more complex APIs if they need to